 There are currently no flow measuring capabilities in the area of the Siliceous TSFs.
-During the site inspection, both the shallow and historical decants were inspected.
+During the site inspection, we inspected both the shallow decant and historical decant.

 4.2.4 East and West Gypsum TSFs

 The location of existing instruments on the Gypsum TSFs are shown on Figures 13, 16, and 18.
 Typical sections are shown on Figures 14, 15, 17, and 19